awslabs/ec2-spot-workshops/content/monte-carlo-on-ec2-spot-fleet/lab1.md

 #### Create an SSH Key

 First, you'll need to select a [region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
-For this lab, you will need to choose either the Oregon or Ohio Region.
+For this lab, you will need to choose either the North Virginia, Ohio, Oregon, Dublin, Tokyo, Seoul or Sydney Regions.

 <details>
 <summary><strong>SSH Key Pair Instructions (expand for details)</strong></summary><p>